 Have you been down that road?
 If so, then you probably realize that stressed out is not a very productive state, and burned out is actually counterproductive.
 Oh, you can probably function under increasing stress for a while, but sooner or later it will bite you.
 What happens when you try to do 15 hours worth of work into an 8 hour work day?
 Unavoidably, the pressure (stress) goes up, it’s the law of compression.
 Adding an extra day won’t change things because…

-It’s not about time, it’s about balance!
+It’s not about time, it’s about a balanced life!

 Balance means that we portion our time and energy in a way that benefits our whole life.
 We get out of balance when one aspect of our life is stealing time and energy from the others.